-Personal banking, which represents around 10% of the international banking activity in Barbados.
-But the banks in Barbados that cater to foreigners, non-residents, and expats focus on investing and wealth management activities.
-So, if you’re interested in banking in Barbados, you should be in search of private bank accounts.
+Personal banking represents around 10% of the international banking activity in Barbados.
+However, the banks in Barbados cater to foreigners, non-residents, and expats who focus on investing and wealth management activities.
+So, if you’re interested in offshore banking in Barbados, you should be in search of private bank accounts.

 Lastly, certain banks in Barbados have specific regional interests that could be of interest to certain groups.
 For example, some banks are more inclined to deal with North American and Latin American clients.
 Other banks will are more familiar (and comfortable with) Russian and CIS clients.
 Other niches include international corporates, trusts, regional businesses, and more.

-As always, be sure to consider all of the private banking and wealth management jurisdictions available to you before rushing to open accounts.
-If you need help narrowing down your options, review our articles on private banking jurisdictions here.
+As always, be sure to consider all of the private banking and wealth management jurisdictions available to you.
+It’s also important to consider the cost of banking in Barbados before rushing to open accounts

 Clearly, opening an account with banks in Barbados can offer unique advantages.
-But many of these stem from its double tax agreements that the country has with other nations.
-With this in mind, here’s a list of the existing agreements currently in place with Barbados (Updated: Sept 29, 2020, from Invest Barbados):
+But many of these stem from the double tax agreements that the country has with other nations.
+With this in mind, here’s a list of the existing agreements currently in place with Barbados:

 Austria, Bahrain, Botswana, Canada, CARICOM (Caribbean Community), Cuba, China, Czech Republic, Cyprus, Finland, Ghana, Iceland, Italy, Luxembourg, Malta, Mauritius, Mexico, Netherlands, Norway, Panama, Portugal, Qatar, Rwanda, San Marino, Seychelles, Singapore, Slovakia, Spain, Sweden, Switzerland, UAE, UK, USA, Venezuela